MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/solution-guides/certificate-enrollment-certificate-key-based-renewal.md

 Select **KeyBasedRenewal_ADPolicyProvider_CEP_Certificate** under **Default Web Site** and open **Application Settings**.
 Take a note of the **ID** and the **URI**.
 You can add a **Friendly Name** for management.

 > [!Note]
-> If the instance is installed on a new server and the ID is different and incase the ID is different, make sure that the ID is the same one that is used in the CEPCES01 instance.
-You can copy and paste the value directly.
+> If the instance is installed on a new server double check the ID to make sure that the ID is the same one that was generated in the CEPCES01 instance.
+You can copy and paste the value directly if it is different.

 #### Complete Certificate Enrollment Web Services configuration